By Damian Fanelli | Photo: Epsilon/Getty Images

-As our readers know, if you want to watch a slew of talented guitarists wail over the shred-friendly "While My Guitar Gently Weeps" chord progression, you've come to the right place.
+As our readers know, if you want to watch talented guitarists wail over the shred-friendly "While My Guitar Gently Weeps" chord progression, you've come to the right place.

 And now there's this: a live 2003 version of the tune by Yellow Matter Custard, featuring Paul Gilbert on some pretty astounding lead guitar.